New Jersey Coronavirus Updates

 The Orange Public Library, designed by McKim, White, Mead, was built in 1901.
 Photo by Darren Tobia/Jersey Digs.

-Things began to go wrong during the pandemic when library staff was put on a paid leave from March to October last year.
-It was understood that monthly bills would be brought to City Hall by a member of the library board.
+According to this library employee, who will be referred to in this story as the “whistleblower,” things began to go wrong during the pandemic when library staff was put on a paid leave from March to October last year.
+It was understood that monthly bills would be brought to City Hall by a member of the library board for payment — but that’s not what allegedly happened.

-Once restrictions were lifted, the library director, Sarah Wiggins, never returned from a medical leave taken in February, so the staff — now comprised of three librarians — had to oversee the daily operations.
-In addition, phone service had been cut off because the bill had not been paid.
-The staff eventually paid the $500 bill with personal money, for which they still haven’t been reimbursed.
+Once restrictions were lifted, the three librarians — now without their director, Sarah Wiggins, who never returned from a medical leave — came back to find the phone service had been cut off because the bill had not been paid.

 “It’s a reciprocal service and it comes with reciprocal responsibilities,” said David Cubie, director at West Orange Public Library.
 “I know of another library that won’t loan out books to Orange residents because the city won’t pay their fines.”